dgarcoe/FCGR/readme.md

 fcgr.read_fasta(file_path: str)
 ```

 Reads a FASTA file at the given `file_path` and concatenates the sequences into a single string.
+For accurate FCGR matrix creation, it is recommended to use the entire genome sequence from the FASTA file to maintain the DNA sequence's integrity.

 #### Parameters